roseengineering/redirectd/README.md

 in /usr/bin.
 The provided systemd file redirectd.service will also be installed and enabled.
 The code requires the library libmicrohttpd to be installed.

-Benchmarking with "ab" using localhost gives the numbers:
+Benchmarking with "ab" using localhost gives the following numbers:

 ```
 $ ab -c 100 -n 100000 http://localhost:8000/path/to